oceanobservatories/python-ingestion/README.md

 # python-ingestion
 Python scripts for ingestion of UFrame data.

+## Setup
 Requires Python 2.7.x

 A standard practice for deploying a Python application is to create a virutalenv to house the libraries the application will use in a sandboxed environment.
-If it isn't already installed, install virtualenv, (https://virtualenv.pypa.io/en/latest/), create a new virtualenv, and then activate it.
+If it isn't already installed, install virtualenv (https://virtualenv.pypa.io/en/latest/).

+Source the EDEX environment on the server to ensure that the version of Python being used is 2.7.x, otherwise the virutalenv will be created with the wrong version of Python.
+Check the Python version to make sure.

+    python --version

+Create and activate a new virtualenv by following the instructions in the virutalenv User Guide (https://virtualenv.pypa.io/en/latest/userguide.html).

-Install the libraries using pip:
+Ensure the virutalenv is activated and install the libraries using pip:

     pip install -r requirements.txt

 Copy the config.yml.template to config.yml and edit the new config.yml file to specify the correct paths for the various configuration options.
 Use the comments in the config.yml file as a guide and create any directories as necessary.
 Whenever possible, use absolute paths.

 Command line options override options set in the config.yml file.

+## Usage

 Remember to activate the virtualenv before using the script.